 - Social Media Is A Big Part Of Your Digital Tattoo – Geared towards students, quick read article from The Smart Girl Society.

-- How to Avoid Spreading Myths and Misinformation Online – (writen in 2014, but just as relevant today)
+- How to Avoid Spreading Myths and Misinformation Online – (written in 2014, but just as relevant today)

-- 15 Sites and Apps Kids Are Heading to After Facebook If Facebook is for now just for “old folks”, what services ARE teens using?
-Also, check here for more apps that teens are using.
+- 17 Sites and Apps Kids Are Heading to After Facebook If Facebook is for now just for “old folks”, what services ARE teens using?

 - Edutopia’s Digital Citizenship Pinterest board Lots of graphics, articles and more.